Free Amazon Keyword Research Tool

 How do I do Amazon keyword research?

-Start with a broad product term that describes what you sell, for example "wireless earbuds" or "yoga mat".
-Enter it above and the tool expands it into the longer, more specific phrases shoppers search on Amazon.
-Prioritize terms with clear buying intent, then work the strongest ones into your listing title and bullet points before you publish.
+Start with a broad product term, for example "wireless earbuds" or "yoga mat", and enter it above to see the longer, more specific phrases shoppers search on Amazon.
+Look for the recurring searches with clear buying intent, group them into product ideas, then research the strongest ones again to find the angles and variations worth selling.

 How is Amazon keyword research different from Google?

 The intent is purely commercial.
-Amazon shoppers are ready to buy, so they search for product names, features, and use cases rather than questions or how-to phrases.
-That is why we pull suggestions from Amazon's own autocomplete instead of Google's.
-For broader, top-of-funnel search demand, use our Google keyword research tool instead.
+Amazon shoppers are ready to buy, so they search for product names, features, and use cases rather than questions, which makes their searches a clean signal of what actually sells.
+That is why the suggestions come from Amazon's own autocomplete.
+For broader, top-of-funnel demand, use our Google keyword research tool instead.